-While parenthood is undeniably rewarding, it also requires accepting that you’ll be judged for nearly everything you do: what you feed your kids, how you discipline them, the list goes on.
-Now imagine being a public figure who’s also a mother, and you can expect the scrutiny to be magnified tenfold.
-Enter Kim Kardashian West, who was criticized for sharing a topless selfie on Instagram that was taken by her 4-year-old daughter, North.
+While parenthood is undeniably rewarding, it also requires accepting that you’ll be judged for nearly everything you do with your kids.
+Now imagine being a public figure, and the scrutiny magnifies: Enter Kim Kardashian West, who was criticized for sharing a topless selfie on Instagram taken by her 4-year-old daughter, North.

 What the Expert Says

-Licensed family therapist and relationship expert, Gayle Peterson, PhD, explains it's natural for parents to be relaxed about nudity at home up until their children are about 3 years old.
-"It's very common for parents to take baths with them and so forth, assuming it's a healthy environment where nothing is super sexualized," she tells MyDomaine.
-The Making Healthy Families founder (and author of the book with the same name) explains that when parents and young kids feel comfortable being naked around each other, it can help encourage children to develop self-esteem and positive body image.
+It's natural for parents to be relaxed about nudity until children are about three years old, according to licensed family therapist and Making Healthy Families founder Gayle Peterson, Ph.D.
+"It's very common for parents to take baths with them and so forth, assuming it's a healthy environment where nothing is super sexualized," Peterson says.
+She explains that when families feel comfortable being naked, it can encourage self-esteem and positive body images.

 Meet the Expert

-"It's good for children to feel like they can ask questions about their bodies at that age and [receive age-appropriate] educational answers," says Peterson.
-While outside factors like seeing sexualized imagery in the media or being teased by classmates about their bodies can still have an effect on kids, "If they grow up with a basic liking of their body, then they're going to feel better about themselves at the core," she says.
+"It's good for children to feel they can ask questions about their bodies [and] receive educational answers," says Peterson.
+"If they grow up with a basic liking of their body, they'll feel better about themselves at the core."

 What Other Moms Say

-When I reached out to members of the private MyDomaine Moms Facebook group to find out what other parents thought about the subject of parental nudity in front of children, the message across the board was loud and clear: Let's put an end to shaming.
+Members of the MyDomaine Moms Facebook group expressed one message loud and clear: Let's put an end to shaming.

-"There's no right or wrong here.
-It is wrong to imply one way of behaving is right for every family though," says group member Megan Blanchard.
+"There's no right or wrong here," says group member Megan Blanchard.
 "That line of thinking teaches body shaming and mom-shaming.
 Everyone is in control of their own body.
-In the home, if you want to be naked, be naked, if you want to be clothed, be clothed.
-We should be focused on teaching our children to love their bodies and feel empowered to set boundaries."
+In the home, if you want to be naked, be naked.
+If you want to be clothed, be clothed."
+Blanchard believes the focus should be on teaching our children to love their bodies, and to feel empowered to set boundaries.

-I also asked my fellow members in Fashion Mamas to see where they stand on the topic, and several mothers there also agreed that showing skin around children is acceptable and natural when not done in a sexualized way.
+In the Fashion Mamas group, several mothers agreed that showing skin around children is acceptable as long as it's not done in a sexualized way.

-"I think it's natural and appropriate," says Christine C., who also calls out the fact that other cultures approach familial nudity differently than Americans.
-"In many Asian and perhaps Italian cultures, we often go as a family to bath houses, so it's normal to see each other naked all the time no matter what age."
+"I think it's natural and appropriate," says Christine C., who noted that other cultures approach nudity differently from Americans.
+"In many Asian and perhaps Italian cultures, we often go as a family to bathhouses.
+[It's] normal to see each other naked all the time, no matter what age."

-Mother of two Elizabeth Kennedy, also a Fashion Mamas member, says that she feels "100% comfortable bathing naked with [my sons] and in general being naked in front of them.
-We use anatomically correct names for our body parts and it works for us.
-We’re playing by ear and until I feel differently, we’ll continue doing the same."
+Elizabeth Kennedy, a mother of two, says she feels "100 percent comfortable bathing naked with [my sons], and in general, being naked in front of them.
+We use anatomically-correct names for our body parts, and it works for us."

-"My kids can walk in my bathroom when I am taking a shower and neither they or I would mind," Mars continues.
-"We are not walking naked around the house though!
-I think making it a big deal to see each other naked is very strange, as if our bodies were something to be ashamed of or something primarily of sexual nature.
-On the contrary, it's simply natural to us."
+"My kids can walk in my bathroom when I'm taking a shower," Mars continues.
+"We're not walking naked around the house, though!
+I think making it a big deal to see each other naked is very strange, as if our bodies were something to be ashamed of or something primarily of sexual nature…It's simply natural to us."

 Okami P, Olmstead R, Abramson PR, Pendleton L. Early Childhood Exposure to Parental Nudity and Scenes of Parental Sexuality ("Primal Scenes"): an 18-Year Longitudinal Study of Outcome.
 Arch Sex Behav.
 1998;27(4):361-384. doi:10.1023/a:1018736109563